kiwi0fruit/ultimate-question/articles/dxb.md

 News concerning the research would appear in the [GitHub discussion](https://github.com/kiwi0fruit/ultimate-question/issues/2) and subreddit [r/DigitalPhilosophy](https://www.reddit.com/r/DigitalPhilosophy/).

 My previous research on this topic is *[here](https://github.com/kiwi0fruit/ultimate-question)*.

+Good starting point to the research program: [Open-ended natural selection of interacting code-data-dual algorithms as a property analogous to Turing completeness](https://github.com/kiwi0fruit/ultimate-question/blob/master/articles/oens_of_algorithms.md).